Turo-rented cars were involved in 2 deadly incidents this New Year's. Here's what we know

 Early Wednesday, 42-year-old Army veteran Shamsud-Din Bahar Jabbar rammed a pickup truck into a crowd in New Orleans’ famed French Quarter — killing 14 people who were celebrating the New Year.
 And police fatally shot Jabbar in a following firefight.
 Just hours after, outside of President-elect Donald Trump’s hotel in Las Vegas, a Tesla Cybertruck packed with explosives also burst into flames.
 The person inside, identified as active-duty U.S. Army Green Beret Matthew Livelsberger, died.
 Officials later said he suffered a gunshot wound to the head before the explosion.

+Turo said it is “shocked and saddened" Wednesday's events and that “our hearts are with the victims and their families."

+The company added that is "outraged by the misuse of our marketplace by the two individuals who perpetrated these acts.”

-In a statement Wednesday, Turo said it was “devastated by these horrible incidents” and remained “dedicated to helping the authorities however we can.”
-While both incidents involved vehicles rented on this platform, the FBI has since said that is has found “no definitive link” between the New Orleans attack and the Las Vegas explosion.
+While both incidents involved vehicles rented through Turo, the FBI has said that is has found “no definitive link” between the New Orleans attack and the Las Vegas explosion.

-The San Francisco-based company has been around for almost 15 years, with its first trip completed in May 2010.
+The origins of the San Francisco-based company date back almost 15 years, with its first trip completed in May 2010 and nationwide launch later arriving in 2012.
 The platform was originally introduced as “RelayRides,” but rebranded to Turo in 2015.

+Over the last 12 years of operating history, Turo says it collected data from over 90 million booked days, 27 million trips, 8.6 billion miles (13.8 billion kilometers) driven as of Sept.
+30, 2024.
+Less than 0.1% of those Turo trips ended with a serious incident such as a vehicle theft, the company said Thursday.

 Again, investigators have not found any definitive connections between Wednesday's attack in New Orleans attack and following explosion in Las Vegas.
 But both incidents involved vehicles rented on Turo.